leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 square comparisons etc...
 However, those are some of criteria I was paying attention to:

- - Assess availability and readability of source code and documentation.
+ - Access to and readability of source code and documentation.
- - Estimate size of community and assess the level of support it provides.
+ - Size of community and level of support it provides.
- - Asses how quickly and easy is to start doing something useful.
+ - How quickly and easy it is to start doing something useful.
- - Find ready to use templates, solutions OR solution repositories.
+ - Ready to use templates, solutions OR solution repositories.
- - Locate Best Practices OR similar tutorials and their readability.
+ - Best Practices OR similar tutorial documents availability.
- - Assess infrastructure around the solution and community.
+ - Infrastructure around the community.

 Please note I was limited in time to assess tools.
 Therefore the results most likely are misdirected or single sided in one way or another.
-If you reader find my notes misleading, wrong or incomplete - please comment here.
-I would like indeed have free of charge peer review and another look into this.
+If you, dear reader, find my notes misleading, wrong or incomplete - please comment here.
+I would like indeed have another look on this.

 ### Chef